NCAS-CMS/cf-python/docs/source/introduction.rst

           `documentation archive
           <https://cfpython.bitbucket.io/docs/archive.html>`_.

-The cf package implements the :ref:`CF-data-model` for its internal data structures and so is able to process any CF-compliant dataset.
+The cf package implements the :ref:`CF-data-model` [#cfdm]_ for its internal data structures and so is able to process any CF-compliant dataset.
 It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.This is so that datasets which are partially conformant may nonetheless be modified in memory.

 The cf package can: